The kitty command line interface#

 .

 Path to a file containing the startup session (tabs, windows, layout, programs).
 Use - to read from STDIN.
-See the README file for details and an example.
+See Startup Sessions for details and an example.
+Environment variables in the file name are expanded, relative paths are resolved relative to the kitty configuration directory.
+The special value

-Remain open after child process exits.
+Remain open, at a shell prompt, after child process exits.
 Note that this only affects the first window.
-You can quit by either using the close window shortcut or pressing any key.
+You can quit by either using the close window shortcut or running the exit command.

 If specified only a single instance of kitty will run.
 New invocations will instead create a new top-level window in the existing kitty instance.
 This allows kitty to share a single sprite cache on the GPU and also reduces startup time.
 You can also have separate groups of kitty instances by using the